All About A-Frame Design

 The peaked roof lines of A-frame log cabins accommodate stunning cathedral ceilings.
 High ceilings provide extra natural light inside the cabin and make it feel like you have more space.
 This creates open and inviting areas.
 There’s also the added visual appeal of exposed rafter beams.A-frame log cabin kits can be easy to assemble.

 Log cabin kit packages should include all building materials such as the roof system, floors, walls, doors and windows.
 Versatility is a key component of A-frame log cabins.
-They can be used as primary residences but are often seen as vacation cabins and resort rentals.
+Some people use these cabins as their primary residence, while most are vacation cabins and resort rentals.
 They can even be bunkhouses and multipurpose buildings.
-Ideal for many locations, A-frames are often seen situated in wooded areas, mountain settings, water front, hillsides, sloping areas and coastal areas.
-It’s no wonder that the A-frame’s charm endures.
+Ideal for many locations, you can often see A-frames in wooded areas, mountain settings, water front, hillsides, sloping areas and coastal areas.
+So, it’s no wonder that the A-frame’s charm endures.

 Check out our Alpine Ridge a-frame design cabin.